 Times have changed.
 The introduction of social media, chatroom, subreddits, etc have resulted in a huge chunk of our lives displayed online (publicly or through usernames).
 Though convenient to find a trending place to eat, communicating with friends and family, or shopping from the convenience of your home, it can also be problematic when it comes time to look for a job.

 The ability to hide behind our keyboards has resulted in many instances of people sticking their foot in their mouth on social media, and sabotaging a job offer.
-Want to learn from someone else’s mistakes?
-Check out these stories of poor behaviour on social media as a warning to think before you post!

 Just because social media is there, some elect to voice their every thought and emotion, no matter how confrontational.
 Actions and words have consequences.
 Don’t miss out on a great opportunity because you didn’t think before you hit send.
 Here is how to clean up your social media before looking for a job.

 The first thing is to Google the name you plan to use professionally and see what shows up.
 If your name is one-of-a-kind, things about you might dominate the results.
 Google is often a short-cut for curious recruiters to check up on your social media, so it is good to know what they might find.
 Are there any old accounts you may have forgotten?
 We recommend getting rid of anything that no longer represents your professional brand – aim to clean up the first results page in Google (as a minimum).